apache/cordova-docs/docs/en/edge/guide/platforms/ios/index.md

 member of Apple's
 [iOS Developer Program](https://developer.apple.com/programs/ios/),
 which costs $99 per year.
-This guide shows how to deploy apps to the iOS simulator, for which you don't need to register with the developer program.
+This guide shows how to deploy apps to the iOS emulator, for which you don't need to register with the developer program.

 ## Install the SDK